 - Apples – Not only do apples contain many essential nutrients and minerals that can help promote healthier teeth, but they are also fibrous and can clean your teeth while you eat them.

 - Pears – Pears are also packed with many nutrients and minerals essential for healthy teeth.
 They may also help reduce acidity in the mouth.

 - Shiitake Mushrooms – Shiitake Mushrooms contain a naturally occurring sugar called lentinan, which has been shown to disrupt the formation of plaque in the mouth.

-These are just a few suggestions of healthy fruits and vegetables you can add to your diet to promote a healthier smile and mouth.
+These are the few suggestions of healthy fruits and vegetables by our Pearland Dentist that you can add to your diet to promote a healthier smile and mouth.
 There are many other fruits, vegetables, and other foods that are high in minerals and vitamins that can also be beneficial for your oral health.
 Avoiding foods high in sugars, carbs, and acidity can also help promote a healthier smile.